NijatZeynalov/Easy-Recipes-bot/README.md

 # Easy Recipes bot

-Just write down your ingredients and this bot instantly finds matching recipes!
+Just write down your ingredients and this bot instantly finds the matching recipes!

 This telegram bot recommends easy recipes in Azerbaijani using ingredients you already have in the kitchen.